Timi Sobowale: Florø SK

+Return to England

+In March 2024, Sobowale joined Northern Premier League West Division club Nantwich Town.
+In June 2024, he made the step up to National League North side Curzon Ashton.

 International career

 Sobowale made seven starts in nine matches for Ireland U-17s, along with two appearances each for the U-18s and U-19s in 2019.

 Personal life

-Timi's brother Tunmise Sobowale is also a professional footballer.
-The pair played on the same team together for the first time, when Timi signed for Waterford in 2022.
+Timi's older brother Tunmise Sobowale is also a professional footballer.
+The pair played together on the same team for the first time at senior level when Timi signed for Waterford in 2022.